About this day

 Magical maths: a practical session Ben Sparks, Mathematician, musician, teacher

 Maths and magic have gone together for 1000s of years.
-The skills involved in analysing an illusion are very similar to the problem solving skills needed in mathematics, and even more so when the effect involves some maths itself.
-We’ll look at a few mathematical magic tricks, students will have a chance to work them out and then learn how to perform them.
+The skills involved in analysing an illusion are similar to those needed in maths.
+Students will work out a few mathematical magic tricks and then perform them!!!

 About Ben Sparks

 Ben is a mathematician, musician and teacher, based at the University of Bath.
-He also works as a freelance maths enrichment speaker around the UK.
-He regularly gives talks and workshops to schools and conferences around the country on a range of mathematical subjects, and will play his guitar and sing at people given half a chance.
-He can occasionally be found in busking in city centres (he says it keeps him off the streets).
+He regularly gives talks and workshops to schools.
 Ben still gets surprisingly excited about imaginary numbers.

 About Emma McCoy

-Prof. Emma McCoy teaches the introductory probability course on the undergraduate mathematics degree at Imperial and also teaches on the MSc in Statistics.
+Emma teaches the introductory probability course at Imperial College London.
 She has given many talks in schools and been involved in the Royal Institution Masterclass series for many years.
-Her research interests are in the area of time series analysis.